v1k0d3n/podman-powerdns/README.md

 # Introduction
-PowerDNS is an incredible project, and although it's easy to install and configure, I wanted to lower the bar for others to try it out for themselves.
-So, I created this nascent project

-PowerDNS is an incredible project, and although it's typically easy to install and configure, I want to lower the bar even further for others to try it out for themselves.
-So I will start maintaining this nascent project called `podman-powerdns`.
+PowerDNS is an incredible project, and although it's already fairly easy to install and configure, I wanted to lower the bar for others even more so they can try it out for themselves and use it within their own labs.
+So I created and will continue to maintain this nascent project called `podman-powerdns`.
+In the future it will include deployments for Podman, Compose, and OpenShift.

 # Details
 Each of the containers will leverage small and well-maintained images.
 They will either be based on UBI images, or as with the case of PowerDNS-Admin, they will be maintained by upstream maintainers.